AlejandroMotyl/yumyum-frontend/README.md

 # 🍽️ YumYum Frontend

 YumYum Frontend is a modern Next.js application for browsing, searching, and filtering recipes.
-It integrates with the YumYum Backend API, uses React Query for data fetching, Zustand for state management, and Radix for custom dropdowns and popovers.
+It integrates with the YumYum Backend API (_!!! link to Swagger !!!_), uses React Query for data fetching, Zustand for state management, and Radix for custom dropdowns and popovers.

 ---